zec37/g2o_trajOpt/README.md

 # trajOptimization
 ===
-This project is for optimizing seperated trajactories data from crowd-sourcing.
+This project is for optimizing seperated trajactories data from crowd-sourcing sensor data.
 The data only contains consensus locations' reference in different trajectories.<br>
 eg. <br>
 >>traj:7	lmGTID:10 1 2 9 7 4	lmIndex:11 44 65 99 124 157<br>
 >>traj:9	lmGTID:10 1 2 9 7 4	lmIndex:11 45 66 99 124 157<br>